There will be spoilers for the manhwa series Why Ophelia Couldn't Leave.

 Trigger Warning: There may be references to murder, poisoning, pseudo-incest, and blood as it appears in the manhwa.

 Ophelia has lived a tragic life.
-She was the child of her mother’s love affair with a mercenary who helped rescue her from her poor life in the countryside.
-Unfortunately, their relationship soured and ultimately ended in tragedy as Ophelia’s father died on the battlefield.
-Ophelia’s mother moved on fairly quick to a knight, who also ends up dying an untimely death due to disease.
+She was the child of her mother's love affair with a mercenary who helped rescue her from her poor life in the countryside.
+Unfortunately, their relationship soured and ultimately ended in tragedy as Ophelia's father died on the battlefield.
+Ophelia's mother moved on fairly quickly to a knight, who also ended up dying an untimely death due to disease.
 Then, she meets a baron whose wife is frail, and Ophelia and her mother end up living with them for a time.
-Once the baroness passes, Ophelia’s mother marries the baron, only for him to pass away from illness as well.
-Finally, after the funeral of her husband, Ophelia’s mother meets and soon marries the duke of Arpad where Ophelia meets her new stepbrother Alexander.
+Once the baroness passes, Ophelia's mother marries the baron, only for him to pass away from illness as well.
+Finally, after the funeral of her husband, Ophelia's mother meets and soon marries the Duke of Arpad, where Ophelia meets her new stepbrother, Alexander.

 Have you read Why Ophelia Couldn't Leave?
 If so, what do you think?
 Do you agree with my assessment?
 Do you not?
 Let me know, and comment below!